BenjaminEchelmeier/django-rpg-api/README.md

 # djangoapi

-A brief learning project, setting up an API with Django to run some RPG number crunching and randomization.
+A brief learning project.
+Most of my work is flask, but wanted to refresh on Django, while playing ith some tools I've wanted to pick up.

 ## Get Started